Ezechukwu1/Ezechukwu1/README.md

-# 🌟 Hi there, I'm Ezechukwu1! 👋
+# 🌟 Hi there, I'm Ezechukwu 👋

 ## 👨‍💻 About Me
 - 💻 I specialize in **PHP**, **Laravel**, **Tailwind CSS**, and **Bootstrap**.